 Horizons Foundation Programs

-The San Francisco-based Horizons Foundation offers funding for a number of lesbian, gay, bisexual, and transgender scholarships meant to assist the LGBT community.
+The San Francisco-based Horizons Foundation offers funding for a number of lesbian, gay, bisexual, and transgender scholarships meant to assist the LGBTQ community.
 The Joseph Towner Fund for Gay and Lesbian Families, for instance, seeks to help the children of gay and lesbian parents attend college.
 Applicants must maintain a minimum 2.0 GPA, have a gay, lesbian, bisexual, or transgender parent who lives in the Bay area, and are willing to have their name publicly used in conjunction with Horizons Scholarship programs literature and publicity.
 Additionally, students must be pursuing a bachelor’s degree only.

-College is expensive – more so every year – and members of the LGBT community, as well as other communities, are finding it difficult to pay for.
-That financial burden only adds to the stress for LGBT students trying to earn an education.
+College is expensive – more so every year – and members of the LGBTQ community, as well as other communities, are finding it difficult to pay for.
+That financial burden only adds to the stress for LGBTQ students trying to earn an education.
 The list above is only a small portion of the number of lesbian, gay, bisexual, and transgender scholarships available.
 Students should consider doing additional research to identify other opportunities for educational funding.